 If any of the following sound familiar as a current or past concern, you are doing the right thing to seek help.
-At the same time, for many people this is not an easy step.
+Many people who search online for “couples counseling near me” are looking for help and guidance in one or more of the areas of concern listed here:

 - marriage conflict, contempt or hate